kzero-xyz/kzero-salt-enclave-service/README.md

 sudo ./app --test
 ```
 You should see the following test result:
-> Notice: In the test, we used a fixed JWK(which is pulled from google  'https://www.googleapis.com/oauth2/v3/certs' at 2025-9-13, and use a fixed JWT which is generated at 2025-9-13, to avoid JWK&JWT expired error)
+> Notice: In the test, we used a fixed JWK(which is pulled from google  'https://www.googleapis.com/oauth2/v3/certs' at 2025-9-13, and use a fixed JWT which is generated at 2025-9-13, to avoid JWK&JWT expired error).
+In the Unit Test, the Google JWK is fixed, the testing JWT is also fixed and matches the Google JWK, so the 'No matching key found for JWT' error won't be found.
 ```bash
 === Running Unit Tests ===